transferwise/tw-tkms/docs/setup.md

 # Setup

-We are assuming you are using Spring Boot, at least version 2.1.
+We are assuming you are using Spring Boot, at least version 2.5.

-As usual, we can incorporate it into your Service through [tw-dependency](https://github.com/transferwise/tw-dependencies)

 ```groovy
 implementation 'com.transferwise.kafka:tw-tkms-starter'